 Ronny Wiskin is recognized by LAT (Licence Appeal Tribunal) as an expert witness.
 He provides comprehensive accessibility consulting and reporting services to rehab providers and legal professionals representing clients who are severely injured in motor vehicle accidents.
-He has over 25 years experience in delivering exceptional accessibility products, residential and commercial renovation services and home modification solutions.
+He has over 25 years experience in delivering exceptional accessibility products, residential and commercial renovation services.

 In addition to providing expert consulting and reporting services to the motor vehicle accident (MVA) sector, Ronny Wiskin leads the accessibility division at MED+ Medical Equipment Distribution and is responsible for the operations and growth of the accessibility business.
 MED+ Medical Equipment Distribution has been an established mobility and rehab products provider since 1989.
 Ronny Wiskin manages the division with his core values of listening to the customer and enhancing their quality of life with integrity and honesty.
 His vision is to continually strengthen the social fabric by keeping families together.
 He is recognized as an industry leader who is dedicated to helping people live, work and play comfortably and independently in fully accessible homes and workplaces.

 Ronny Wiskin has been featured as a home modification and accessibility expert within many media outlets.
 Some include CTV News, Toronto Star, Globe & Mail, Canadian Woodworking and Home Improvement Magazine, Greater Toronto Area Construction Report, Vision TV and several publications representing various communities of people with access needs.